ADK Material Research

 When Testing Occurs

-How The Project Fits the Area
+How The Project Fits into the Area

 Military Activity and Adirondack Park Rules